cryham/kc/README.md

 Lastly:
 * Many **demos** - with presets, e.g. Plasma, Wave, Fire, Polyhedrons 3D, etc.
 * Falling blocks **game** - with random generated blocks, many presets and custom options.
-* Clock with date (with 3V battery) and Temperature reading from DS18B20 sensor.
+* Clock with date (needs 3V battery) and Temperature reading from DS18B20 sensor.
 * Help pages with all GUI keys and colorful **GUI Menu** with 2 levels and 3 fonts.

 ---